-A potential conflict of interest is created when an individual is in a position to control the content of CME programs and either the individual or his/her spouse/domestic partner has a financial relationship with a commercial interest (which is any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients).
-A financial relationship is defined as a commercial interest within 12 months prior to the educational activity where the individual benefits by receiving a salary, royalty, intellectual property rights, consulting fees, honoraria, stock ownership (excluding mutual funds) or other financial benefits.
+A potential conflict of interest is created when an individual is in a position to control the content of CME programs and the individual has a financial relationship with a commercial interest (which is any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients).
+A financial relationship is defined as a commercial interest within 24 months prior to the educational activity where the individual benefits by receiving a salary, royalty, intellectual property rights, consulting fees, honoraria, stock ownership (excluding mutual funds) or other financial benefits.
 Financial benefits include compensation through employment, contracted research, consulting, speaker's bureau, teaching, membership on boards and panels and other activities for which remuneration is received.